skellis46/embodied-camera/embodied-camera-application-proposal.md

     + experimental practice-research (with KM, OB, NB, CL):
         * experiments in screen-based anti/non/-movement
         * combining first-person and third-person cameras (phone and go-pro mounted with gnarwhal)
-- rationale: why this method? what do we get from it?
-    + experiential
-    + understanding through doing (citation/evidence/precedent)
-    + what we 'know' through dance practices (ie what dance understand might bring to the project)

-experimental qualitative research methods:

 #### publication of results